luisfeliz79/AzureContrib/azure-storage-sdk-samples/python/README.md

         # It is also possible to just set environment variable: AZURE_CLIENT_ID
 ```

-- Comment out the existing DefaultAzureCredential line
+- ... and comment out the existing DefaultAzureCredential line
 ```python
         #default_credential = DefaultAzureCredential()
 ```
-- Make sure to add permisions such as "Storage Blob Data Contributor" to the managed identity
-- Then run the sample

-### For authenticating with the Logged in user
+### For authenticating with the currently Azure CLI Logged in user
 - Login interactively as the user using the Azure CLI

 ```bash
 az login
 ```
-- Make sure to add permisions such as "Storage Blob Data Contributor" to the managed identity
-- Then run the sample

 ## Running the sample